Activities & Student Services

 Beginning in sixth grade students may participate in a variety of after school sports, including volleyball, snow skiing, cross country, flag football, mountain biking, basketball, baseball and soccer.
 Local schools, including the area K-8 Waldorf schools, participate in weekly matches and many seasons culminate with a tournament.
 Middle School (Grades 7 and 8) dances also include students from area Waldorf schools.

 Educational Support is currently provided through the Lower School Educational Support Program Committee, faculty, and outside consultants in the Lower School.
 The School has increased the referral list of approved tutors and consultants and there are dedicated spaces for tutoring and remedial work.
-Contact the Lower School Administrative Coordinator for more information.
+Contact the Lower School Administrator for more information.

 Social Emotional Learning & Health